-Advantages of Free Format I/O
+Advantages and Disadvantages of Free Format I/O

 The user is free of the chore of deciding how the data should be formatted.
 Free format is extremely simple and easy to use.
 It provides the ability to handle the majority of formatted input/output needs with a minimum of effort.
+However, the default formats used are not always exactly what is required.
+In this case, explicit formatting is necessary.